Revathi Advaithi: Career

 Advaithi is also heavily focused on driving sustainable manufacturing practices at Flex.
-During her tenure, Flex made CDPs 'A list' for tackling water security and has pledged to cut company carbon emissions in half by 2030.
+During her tenure, Flex made CDPs 'A list' for tackling water security and has pledged to cut operational emissions in half by 2030 based on a 2019 base year.
 In July 2022, under Advaithi's leadership, Flex announced a commitment to reach net zero greenhouse gas emissions by 2040.

-Advaithi served on the board of BAE Systems between January 2019 - July 2020.
+Advaithi served on the board of BAE Systems between January 2018 - July 2020.
 In July 2020, she stepped down from this role and joined Uber as a board member.
 She is also a member of the Business Roundtable, and Catalyst CEO Champions For Change initiative.

 Media and speaking

 Revathi was selected to the inaugural CNBC Changemakers: Women Transforming Business list in 2024.

-In 2019, 2020, 2021, 2022 and 2023, Advaithi was named to Fortune's Most Powerful Women list, one of the few Indian-born CEOs recognized.
+In 2019, 2020, 2021, 2022, 2023, 2024 and 2025, Advaithi was named to Fortune's Most Powerful Women list, one of the few Indian-born CEOs recognized.

 In April 2022, the Wall Street Journal profiled Advaithi in "The Modeling of a Manufacturing CEO" article.

-In 2021, Advaithi became a member of World Economic Forum's Alliance of CEO Climate Leaders, a coalition of business leaders across key sectors committed to driving positive climate action and sustainable economic growth.
+From 2021-2025 Advaithi served as a member of World Economic Forum's Alliance of CEO Climate Leaders, a coalition of business leaders across key sectors committed to driving positive climate action and sustainable economic growth.

-The Economic Times named Advaithi "Global Indian of the Year" in the 2023 ETPrime Awards.
+The Economic Times named Advaithi "Global Indian of the Year" in the 2023 ETPrime Women Leadership Awards.

 Advaithi is also a frequent public speaker.
 She has spoken at the Fortune's Global Forum and Most Powerful Women conferences, the Collision Conference, Ethisphere's Global Ethics Summit, the WSJ CEO Council Summit, Harvard Business School panels, Women Executive 50 Summit and Catalyst conferences and Carnegie Mellon University events.

-Under Advaithi, Flex was named one of the World's Most Admired and Most Ethical Companies, and recognized on the Global 500 by Fortune.
+Under Advaithi, Flex was named one of the World's Most Admired and one of The World's Most Ethical Companies® by Ethisphere, and recognized on the Global 500 by Fortune.

 Personal life

-Advaithi was born in India in 1967 to A.N.N Swamy, a chemical engineer and Visalam Swamy, a homemaker.
-Advaithi has four sisters.
-Her family lived in Bihar, Gujarat, Assam before finally settling in Chennai, India.
-Advaithi is of Tamil descent.

 Advaithi met her husband Jeevan Mulgund in Hutchinson, KS and they married in 1998.
 Mulgund and Advaithi have since lived in England, Shanghai, Phoenix, AZ, Pittsburgh, PA, and they are currently residing in the San Francisco Bay Area.
 They have two children.

 Advaithi is a passionate advocate for diversity and inclusion in the workforce, as well as STEM education for girls and computer science education.
-In past interviews, Advaithi often says that she is inspired by her mother, who singlehandedly raised five daughters after her husband's death and ensured that they received good educations.
+Advaithi often says that she is inspired by her mother, who singlehandedly raised five daughters after her husband's death and ensured that they received good educations.